Location, location, location - Sossusvlei Lodge

 In a word, yes.

-Writing a review of the Sossusvlei lodge in Namibia is a bit tricky, because it does some things well and others a bit less so.
-The location of the hotel accommodation is hard to beat for a visit to Namibia's Sossusvlei and Deadvlei (unless you opt to stay in the one or two options available inside the park gates - however what you gain in location, you will lose in comfort).
+The location of the hotel accommodation is unbeatable for a visit to Namibia's Sossusvlei and your Deadvlei adventure (unless you opt to stay in the one or two options available inside the park gates - however what you gain in location, you will lose in comfort).

 The restaurant meals included in the lodge rates are good - though slightly chaotic - affairs, given the numbers of visitors.
 And the accommodation itself is comfortable, but far from plush.

-All in all, in our estimation the price is slightly steep for what you get, presumably because you are paying for the excellent location itself, and the lack of other luxury hotel options around.
+All in all, in our estimation the price is slightly steep for what you get, presumably because you are paying for the excellent location itself, and the lack of many luxury hotel options around.